-An increasing number of residents want to raise chickens and bees in urban environments as a hobby or they may believe this method of raising chickens for food may be safer or less expensive.
-Darien currently does not regulate the keeping of chickens and bees on residential property, but it is subject to general nuisance rules.
-Recent calls to the city, asking if raising chickens or bees is permitted, prompted the City Council to consider an ordinance developed specifically to regulate raising chickens or bees.
-Preliminary research shows public health and nuisance concerns related to backyard chicken and bee keeping can be managed through proper regulations and education of owners.
-Residential chicken ordinances typically address such items as number of chickens allowed per property, prohibiting roosters, permitting process, location and size of chicken coop on property, registration and sanitary condition requirements.
+An increasing number of residents want to keep bees in urban environments as a hobby.
+Darien currently does not regulate the keeping of bees on residential property, but it is subject to general nuisance rules.
+Recent calls to the city, asking if bee keeping is permitted, prompted the City Council to consider an ordinance developed specifically to regulate bee keeping.
+Preliminary research shows public health and nuisance concerns related to bee keeping can be managed through proper regulations and education of owners.
+Residential bee keeping ordinances typically address such items as number of colonies allowed per property, permitting process, location and size of aviaries on property, registration and sanitary condition requirements.

-Attachment A is a compiled spreadsheet from various municipalities regarding regulations on chicken raising and beekeeping.
+Attachment A is a compiled spreadsheet from various municipalities regarding regulations on beekeeping.
 The goal is to create a balanced City ordinance for each and would consist of the following: